Omar Navarro

 Omar Navarro (born January 9, 1989) is an American perennial candidate for the seat of California's 43rd congressional district against longtime Democratic congresswoman Maxine Waters.
-A member of the Republican Party, Navarro ran unsuccessfully against Waters in 2016, 2018, 2020, and 2022.
+A member of the Republican Party, he ran unsuccessfully against Waters in 2016, 2018, 2020, and 2022.

-Life

-Early life
+Early life and career

 Navarro was born and raised in Inglewood, California.
 He spent a significant portion of his life in Hawthorne and Torrance.
 Navarro's parents are Mexican and Cuban immigrants.

-Career

 Navarro is an independent business owner in the tech industry specializing in marketing.
 Navarro served as volunteer traffic commissioner for Torrance, California.

 Electoral history

 2016

-After declaring for Congress, Navarro was defeated by Waters with 76.1% of the vote.
+After declaring for Congress, Navarro was defeated by Waters who received 76.1% of the vote.
 The district includes parts of L.A., Torrance, Carson, Gardena, Hawthorne, Inglewood, Lawndale and Lomita.

 2018

 Navarro challenged Waters for her seat in 2018.
 He was again defeated, with Waters receiving 77.7% of the vote to Navarro's 22.3%.

 Navarro's campaign raised more than $450,000 in the third quarter and spent $11,845 on rental fees and meals at the Trump National Golf Club in Rancho Palos Verdes as well as multiple stays at the Trump International Hotel in Las Vegas.
 Navarro received national attention for raising over $1,000,000 during his 2018 campaign as a whole.